Galápagos fur seal: Interbrood conflict

+Male competition

 Males will compete for the females when they become large enough by establishing territories on the beaches.
 The beaches are valuable pupping substrate for females.
 They have territories that average 200 m2.
 This is large compared to amount of territory occupied by most otariid males.

 Feeding and predation

 The Galápagos fur seal feeds primarily on fish, squid and shellfish.
 They feed relatively close to shore and near the surface, but have been seen at depths of 169 m.
 They primarily feed at night because their prey is much easier to catch then.
 During normal years, food is relatively plentiful.
 However, during an El Niño year, there can be fierce competition for food, and many young pups die during these years.
 The adult seals feed themselves before their young and during particularly rough El Niño years, most of the young seal populations will die.

 The Galápagos fur seal has virtually no constant predators.
 Occasionally, sharks and orcas have been seen feeding on the seals, but this is very rare.
 Sharks and orcas are the main predator of most other seal species, but their migration paths do not usually pass the Galápagos.